The user account that is specified as the

 Table_map_log_event, which provides table metadata but does not make any database changes.

 PRIVILEGE_CHECKS_USER account needs the

-in order to change the value of certain system variables
+in order to change the value of the

-the duration of a session to carry out replication operations.
+variable for the duration of a session to carry out replication

 mysqlbinlog output that was created using the